Arbanasi people

-Arbanasi (Arbanasi: Arbëneshë) is a community in the Zadar region, Croatia, of Albanian origin, who traditionally speak the Arbanasi dialect of Gheg Albanian.
+Arbanasi (Arbanasi: Arbëneshë) is an ethnic community in and around the city of Zadar in the northern Dalmatia region of Croatia, who are of Albanian ethnic origin.
+They are traditional speakers of the Arbanasi dialect of Gheg Albanian.
 Their name is an obsolete way to say Albanians in Croatian and is the toponymy of the first Arbanasi settlement in the region, which today is a suburb of Zadar.
 In Albanian literature, they are known as "Albanians of Zadar" (Arbëreshët e Zarës).

 Distribution

 Today, the community is spread across Croatia.
 Their original settlements were Arbanasi of Zadar and some villages around Zadar, namely Zemunik, Gračac, Dračevac, Crno, Ploča, etc. The former village derived its name from its founders, the Albanians.
 The Arbanasi are known to have settled the area during two different periods of migration; the first in 1655 and the second in 1726–33.
-These settlers were said to be part of the Kastrioti clan, one of the numerous Northern Albanian clans known to have existed.

 History

 18th century migration and resettlement

 Arbanasi (Арбанаси) is the old ethnonym that the South Slavs used to denote Albanians, dating back to the Middle Ages.

 The ancestors of Arbanasi people are Catholic Albanians who originated from the villages of Briska (Brisk), Šestan (Shestan), Livari (Ljare), and Podi (Pod) located in Skadarska Krajina (Krajë) region, then part of the Muslim ruled Ottoman Empire (now modern southern Montenegro).
-They fled to avoid circumstances of military service and to due to religious discrimination or conversion to Islam.
+They fled to avoid circumstances of military service and due to religious discrimination or conversion to Islam.
 Every one of the inhabitants of the village of Pod had left for migration in 1726, leaving the village completely abandoned.
 Ruins of old houses can still be found in the area today.
 They originated from the hinterland, demonstrated by the names of fish coming from Croatian.
-This population migrated into what is today Croatia in two different periods, first in 1655 to Pula, Istria and then 1726–1727 and 1733, to the Zadar area, supported and planned by Archbishop of Zara Vicko Zmajević and the Venetian republic to repopulate the countryside and hinterland of Zadar.
+This population migrated into what is today Croatia in two different periods, first in 1655 to Pula, Istria and then 1726–1727 and 1733, to the Zadar area, supported and planned by Archbishop of Zadar Vicko Zmajević and the Venetian republic to repopulate the countryside and hinterland of Zadar.

 The first migration to Zadar was mentioned on March 23, 1726, when first arrivals who numbered around 56 individuals, and afterwards another 28 families, were temporarily settled in Kaštel Novi, today Herceg Novi.
 It is considered that they arrived in Zadar in the summer, in July.
 The group was guided by two brothers of the Pretani family, and the following people are mentioned:

 The second migration to Zadar was in 1733, and in the document from March 11, 1735, can be seen another 28 families and some members: